ffrancoa2/ffrancoa2/README.md

 ## 👩‍💻 Professional Profile

-Technology student with strong frontend skills and backend fundamentals in Python.

-I develop modern, responsive interfaces using React and Tailwind, and build backend logic using Django, REST APIs, and database integration.
+I design digital experiences where clean interfaces and backend logic work in harmony.

-Experience with automation processes, scripts, and containerized environments.

-Interested in remote internships, junior developer roles, and collaborative projects.
+With experience in React, Python, and Django, I develop responsive applications integrated with APIs and databases.
+I am ready to contribute to remote teams with dedication, growth mindset, and a passion for technology.

 ---